-Under the existing signature authorization system, a cardholder signs for their credit card purchases and for debit purchases not authorized with a PIN.
-Once the changes take effect, signatures will no longer be required for any chip card and contactless purchases, whether credit or debit.
+Under the existing signature authorization system, a cardholder signs for credit card purchases and for debit purchases not authorized with a PIN.
+Once the changes take effect, signatures will no longer be required for any chip or contactless purchases.
 Note that businesses that don’t use a chip reader will still need to obtain signatures.

 Small transactions (typically under $25) have not required a signature for some time.
 This change simply expands on that.
 The new policies regarding no signature requirement go into effect in April 2018.